ivan-grebe/auto-mcgraw-connect/README.md

 Major changes compared with the original project:

 - Added Connect support for `ezto.mheducation.com` and `newconnect.mheducation.com`, including non-SmartBook page snapshots.
 - Reworked the Connect path around a **slot-graph contract**: the page describes fillable slots (kind, label, options, hint) and the AI returns values keyed by slot id.
-The AI never sees DOM selectors, so the brittle "AI plans clicks" machinery is gone.
 - Deterministic page-side navigator handles Record entry, the accounting-tool transaction carousel (multi-sub-problem worksheets), Required tab switching (including labels like Req A1 / Req A2), main-page Next, and final assignment Submit.
-- Brought slot-graph prompt/response support to ChatGPT, Gemini, and DeepSeek so all three providers receive the same fillable-slot description.
 - Added a **Disable Auto-Submit** setting so automation stops at the final item instead of clicking Submit, letting you review and submit manually.
-- Added debug logging and routing improvements in the background and Connect content scripts to make tab/model selection and failures easier to diagnose.
+- Added debug logging and routing improvements in the background and Connect content scripts to make tab/model selection and failures easier to diagnose (will probably remove later)
-- Cleaned up local debug/dev artifacts so the packaged extension remains focused on runtime files.

 ---